Emma Bass

 Emma explains, "I want to challenge our concept of beauty.
 For me, Imperfect frames reality; the flaws themselves are beautiful.
 In Embellish, I draw on the style of the Dutch Masters – and question the value of illusion.”

 Here we have a selection of Emmas prints available to order.
-All prints available are approx 600 x 600 in size.

 Please enquire about availability before purchasing.